rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> ke.maxKemenyIndex
     Decimal('12.9166667')

-We may visualize the partial order defined by the *epistemic disjunction* of both optimal *Kemeny* rankings by using the :py:class:`transitiveDigraphs.RankingsFusion` class as follows.
+We may visualize the partial order defined by the :ref:`epistemic disjunction <Epistemic-Fusion-label>` of both optimal *Kemeny* rankings by using the :py:class:`transitiveDigraphs.RankingsFusion` class as follows.

 .. code-block:: pycon
    :name: KemenyOrdersFusion